mfadem/quote-modification/README.md

     }

 ## Input
-This bot is using a collection of quotes and nouns that I found scatter around the web.
+This bot is using a collection of quotes and nouns that I found scattered around the web.

 ## Contributing
 Feel free to open a PR for improvements to the bots functionality or to update/add new quotes and nouns.